This work is grounded in honoring the horse as a sentient partner.

 experience the feeling of flowing together in unity, lightness, and ease

-The clinic includes a movement lesson without horses to explore the specific, nuanced movements that naturally guide a horse - without the use of pressure, force, or trained cues.
-By first feeling these movements in their own bodies, participants will gain a deeper understanding of how horses perceive and respond to us.
+The clinic includes a movement lesson without horses to explore the specific, nuanced movements that naturally guide a horse without the use of pressure, force or discomfort.
+By first feeling these movements in their own bodies, participants will gain a deeper understanding of how horses perceive and respond to our bodies and movements.

-These insights are then integrated into groundwork and riding experiences.
+These insights are then integrated into riding.
 Through these practices, horse and human can move together with greater ease, clarity, and mutual understanding.

 Riding is optional, participants may choose to focus on engaging with their horse on the ground.